hikerpig/foam-template-gatsby-kb/readme.md

 1. The editing experience of **Foam** is powered by VS Code, enhanced by workspace settings that glue together [[recommended-extensions]] and preferences optimised for writing and navigating information.
 2. To back up, collaborate on and share your content between devices, Foam pairs well with [GitHub](http://github.com/).
-3. To publish your content, you can set it up to publish to [GitHub Pages](https://pages.github.com/) with zero code and zero config, or to any website hosting platform like [Netlify](http://netlify.com/) or [Vercel](https://vercel.com).
+3. To publish your content, you can set it up to publish to [GitHub Pages](https://pages.github.com/), or to any website hosting platform like [Netlify](http://netlify.com/) or [Vercel](https://vercel.com).

 > **Fun fact**: This documentation was researched, written and published using **Foam**.